jackyzha0/quartz/content/notes/Fuck-it.md

 When did I start having these "deep" thoughts.
 They're not helpful.
 I've not been truly happy since primary school.
 I have had happy moments.
 But not lasting happiness.

-I should be using philosphizet this as a way to find new perspectives (which I might agree with.
-I should be more critical), rather a
+I should be using philosphize this as a way to find new perspectives (which I might agree with.
+I should be more critical), rather than a phrase book for my life.

+OoOhHh I need to be *eNlIgHtEnEd*.
+How can I expect myself to have achieved enlightenment by 19.
+Maybe I am on a track to becomeing a "true individual".

+Or maybe I'm just overthinking.

+Fear again.
+I'm afraid of overthinking.

+Such a pussy.

+Jesus.
+Im afraid of being not afraid.
+I think that If i'm more confident and start to "be myself", people will realise how stupid, boring, and digusting I really am.

+Was I sexually assaulted by that bitch at soccer practice in primary?
+(She took me behind the storage container, asked me for a kiss, I said no, she said close your eyes, promise I wont kiss you.
+Then I closed my eyes, and she kissed me) Sounds fucking stupid right?
+Am I just looking for something to blame my social anxiety on?
+I wonder how people who were more seriously abused must feel?

+In intermediate school (middle school in america I think), I-

+-did bad things. (future self you know what I did)

+I'm not sure if I really understood what I was doing.
+And I dont know how/if it still affects me.
+Maybe Its why I

+𝄞 I need theerapee 𝄞 (sing song voice)